 It wasn’t until much later that I connected the dots of songs he serial listened to-always had a stand out drum line, not just a simple rhythm.
 I would start albums or songs over and over and over for him.
 It’s something I do and have done since that time, memorizing every breath of a song.

-When I worked on my brother’s failed autobiography I listened to his favorite music on headphones loud enough to give me ringing headaches.
+When I worked on my this failed autobiography I listened to Dave’s favorite music on headphones loud enough to give me ringing headaches.
 It was great.
 Helped me remember things I didn’t recall forgetting.
-It wasn’t until then, when he was no longer available somewhere in those initial 230k words that I developed a theory as to why he played certain songs over and over-it was for the drumlines, and he liked them loud because he could feel them in his bones.
+It wasn’t until then, when he was no longer available somewhere in those 230k words that I developed a theory as to why he played certain songs over and over-it was for the drumlines, and he liked them loud because he could feel them in his bones.

 When my darling husband is away, I play covers like the attached turned up to Spinal Tap 11.
 Our house is fairly new with excellent insulation and sound proofing.
 He says he can hear the music inside the car from the driveway.
 I tell him I like to feel it in my bones too.

 Multiple rhythm guitar segments, the sitar, bass were recorded by Clapton and others on separate tracks.
-The drums are one of the few occasions in music where the rhythm matches the seven note riff, returning to it every iteration of the chorus.
+The drums are one of the few occasions in music where the rhythm and the pitch mirrors the seven note riff, returning to it every iteration of the chorus.
 You’ll catch it when the drum joins the third repeat of the riff in the intro.
 Yes, three separate components are common in rock music, the verse, the chorus, often a bridge.
 I have yet to hear another drum line mimic the rhythm of the melody like this.
-It’s a brilliant work for the drums, truly equal to Clapton and Allman on six guitar tracks.
+I love being able to hear the tuned and separate notes of the drums as is clear in this version.
+It’s a brilliant work for the drums to begin with and worthy of another listen, truly equal to Clapton and Allman on six guitar tracks.

-I know it’s a long post, thank you for reading this far.
-For the love of God, don’t read this far without listening to this drum cover.
+I know it’s a long post, thank you for reading this far but for the love of GOD, don’t read this far without listening to this drum cover.
 Yeah, yeah, you know Layla, but listen one more time anyway.
-Did I already recommend turning it up?
+Did I already recommend turning it up, baby?
 Love your comments about your music indoctrination, this song, this cover.
 Love you.
 XO M